Digital-Humans-23/motion-matching/README.md

 - This repo will be keep updated, so please stay tuned.
 If you want to sync your repo with the new commits, use ```git rebase``` instead of ```git merge```: see [this](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) for more details of ```git rebase```.
+- Please actively use GitHub issue for questions and reporting issues on the code base!